badri-k7/aws-devops/module-aws-application-serices/ecs/2.ecs-service-task-definition/README.md

 #### 1. **Create the CloudFormation Template**:

-Save the following content to a file named `ecs-fargate-task-definition.yml`.
+Refer to the `ecs-fargate-task-definition.yaml` file in your current working directory.
+Take a moment to familiarize yourself with the content of the file before proceeding with the hands-on instructions below.

 ```yaml
 Resources: